individual-brain-charting/public_protocols/rsvp_language/rsvp_language_protocol/langexpy_script/README.md

 Author: Ana Luisa Pinho, Christophe Pallier
 e-mail: ana.pinho@inria.fr

 Compatibility: Python 2.7 / Expyriment 0.7.0 (Revision 7a6b73d) or older

+Preset resolution of the screen: 1920x1080

 To launch the protocol, please run the script `language.py`.
 Make sure the directory with the input files exists.
 The path of this directory shall be defined in the config file.